williantafsilva/BASH-environment-settings/README.md

 4. In **Key**, select your private SSH key file (used to log into Dardel/PDC).

 5. Click **Connect** and, if prompted a password, type in the password you used when you created you SSH key.

+6. Now you have access to Dardel/PDC via ThinLinc.

+## Create important directories.

+1. Log into Dardel/PDC in a terminal (via ssh) or